guillaume-gomez/LD39/readme.md

 ## Set up Project

 ### Install dependency
-The project has one dependency :
+The project has one dependency : NodeJs.
-    - NodeJs

 So first let's install it :

 #### Windows and MacOs
-go to the [link](https://nodejs.org/en/) and download the installer, then install it.
+You can download installer on the [NodeJs website](https://nodejs.org/en/).

 #### Linux
-open a terminal
+Open a terminal
 ```
     sudo apt-get update
     curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -